kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

   no IP allocated from the CIDR.
 If the pod is created but routing is not working correctly, there will be an error in the kube-proxy logs, so debugging would take place by looking at iptables, similar to how it is already done today.
-The cluster IP allocation is allocated in a syncronous process; if this fails the service creation will fail and the service object will not be persisted.
+The cluster IP allocation is allocated in a synchronous process; if this fails the service creation will fail and the service object will not be persisted.